bereanarchive/bereanarchive/articles/history/shroud-of-turin.md

 ### 1st to 3rd Century - Hymn of the Pearl

-The Hymn of the Pearl is a poem found within the apocryphal Acts of Thomas, written in Syriac,  in Edessa, sometime during the first to third centuries.[^burns-2013:a] [^iranica-2022:a]  Part of it references a garment that shows the image of person, sometimes translated as the "King of kings," as a "divided" "mirror" image:
+The Hymn of the Pearl is a poem found within the apocryphal Acts of Thomas, written in Syriac,  in Edessa, sometime during the first to third centuries.[^burns-2013:a] [^iranica-2022:a]

+It mentions two halves of a body image mirrored on a garment--the image of the King of Kings.

 > But, when suddenly I saw **my garment reflected as in a mirror**, I perceived in it my whole self as well and through it I knew and saw myself.
 For **though we originated from the one and the same we were partially divided, then again we were one, with a single form.** The treasurers too who had brought the garment I saw as two beings, but there existed a single form in both, One royal symbol consisting of two halves…And **the image of the King of Kings** was all over it.[^elliott-2008] [^houtman-2008]

 The shroud is a single cloth with the mirror image of Jesus on the front and back of it.
-It's difficult to think of any object matches this poem better than the shroud.
-Especially since it comes from Edessa, where we have other references to a cloth bearing an image of Jesus.
+While the poem has other details not relating to the shroud, It's difficult to think of an object better than the shroud to inspire such a poem.
+Especially since it comes from Edessa where we have  the Doctrine of Addai, The Acts of Thaddeus, and Evagrius Scholasticus also mentioning a cloth with an image of Jesus.

 Dan Porter provides six other English translations of this passage on his blog.[^porter-2012]